{embed passage: '_Add Capitalization Insert'}

 You can specify different orders to show the choices in, including shuffling the choices or

 showing them in order until they run out.
-There's also a special case of showing choices:
+You can also show a choice based on a separate

-showing text only the first time the player visits the passage.
+the player visits the passage.

 > [[Showing text the first time only->First Time Insert]]